Meta's "Twitter killer" app Threads is on its way – and you can get a cheat code to download it

 The cheat codes are "Thread" or "Threads," which you enter into the search box in Instagram.

 When you do that, a red "Admit One" ticket will appear on your screen and then move to your search box.
-If you click on the ticket, it will take you to a website with a countdown clock (which ends on July 6 at 10 a.m.
-ET).
+If you click on the ticket, it will take you to a website with a countdown clock (which ends on July 5 at 7 p.m.
+Eastern Time).
 There's also a QR code.

 If you scan the QR code, it will take you to the download page for the app on Apple store.